josh-hensley/readme-generator-challenge/generated/README.md

-# Title Oh, Title
+# This is a Title

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

-Describe your application, here it is described...
-Described it is
+Describe your application

 ## Table of Contents